17 Perfect Things to Do in Prague in Winter [2024-2025]

 There’s nothing quite like holding a warm drink in your begloved hands as you gaze over the unparalleled Vltava River.

-Merely crossing this bridge over the Vltava River among all the statues covered in snow was so magical I barely even noticed the cold… though that might have been all the medovina.
+Crossing this bridge over the Vltava River among all the statues covered in snow was so magical that I barely even noticed the cold… though that might have been all the medovina.

 Enjoy Czech food at a medieval-themed banquet.